profsmith89/ctps/_sources/chap17.md

 In terms of predictive accuracy, we've essentially solved your sister's problem, but this metric isn't the only one that matters.
 What do you think would happen if I called your sister and asked her to use the ML model you built to predict the selling price of my home in Boston?
 In other words, should a Boston homeowner trust the model's output?
 And if not, why not?

 Being a good real estate agent, your sister would know that she can't help me.
 When I ask her my question, she'd almost certainly say, "My knowledge of home prices is specific to Ames, Iowa.
-Two identical houses, one in Ames and the other in Boston, will sell for different prices.[^fn7] I can't help you."
+Two identical houses, one in Ames and the other in Boston, will sell for different prices.[^fn9] I can't help you."
 And neither can your model, which like your sister, was trained exclusively on data specific to Ames, Iowa.

 Data scientists would say that our model exhibits *representation bias*, which means that the data set we used to train it did not represent the area in which I live.
-This is only one kind of bias that can creep into our ML work, and [Harini Suresh and John Guttag published an excellent paper in late 2021](https://arxiv.org/abs/1901.10002) that details six types of ML biases, including this one.
+This is only one kind of bias that can creep into our ML work, and Harini Suresh and John Guttag published an excellent paper in late 2021[^fn10] that details six types of ML biases, including this one.
 Because ML is increasingly influencing important decisions in our lives, like the selling cost of our homes, we need to understand these different kinds of biases and evaluate our ML models for them.

-Even though the model we built exhibits representation bias, it's still a good model as long as we understand when we should and shouldn't use it, as we just discussed.
+Even though the model we built exhibits representation bias, it's still a good model if we understand when we should and shouldn't use it, as we just discussed.
 On the other hand, a model may contain biases that make it useless for its intended purpose, and if you're solely focused on your model's predictive accuracy, you may completely miss this and ship a model that does real harm to individuals and society.
-Let's look at an instance of this with the help of Alexis Cook, who has written [a tutorial on kaggle titled "Identifying Bias in AI."](https://www.kaggle.com/code/alexisbcook/identifying-bias-in-ai/tutorial)
+Let's look at an instance of this with the help of Alexis Cook, who has written a tutorial on kaggle titled "Identifying Bias in AI."[^fn11]

 The type of bias that she explores in the exercise at the end of her tutorial is called *historical bias*.
 The problem here is not that a training data set doesn't represent the world in which we want to make predictions (i.e., representation bias), but that that world exhibits patterns we don't want to use as the basis for future predictions.

 ## Classifying comments as toxic

-Cook's exercise uses part of a data set containing approximately 2 million public comments collected from a range of online news sites that used a civility plugin produced by [a now-defunct company called Civil Comments](https://medium.com/@aja_15265/saying-goodbye-to-civil-comments-41859d3a2b1d).
-When the company shut down, it released this data set, which was picked up by Alphabet's Conversation AI team and turned into [a 2019 kaggle competition](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/overview).
-The goal of the competition was to build a ML model that could identify which comments in this data set were toxic and do so without discriminating against individuals because of their age, race, gender, religion, or other legally protected characteristics.
+Cook's exercise uses part of a data set containing approximately 2 million public comments collected from a range of online news sites that used a civility plugin produced by a now-defunct company called Civil Comments.[^fn12] When the company shut down, it released this data set, which was picked up by Alphabet's Conversation AI team and turned into a 2019 kaggle competition.[^fn13] The goal of the competition was to build a ML model that could identify which comments in this data set were toxic and do so without discriminating against individuals because of their age, race, gender, religion, or other legally protected characteristics.
 This problem is hard because discrimination exists in our world, and it is reflected in many of the data sets we collect.
 We want a model that identifies toxic comments without also learning our society's patterns of historical discrimination against particular individuals.

 Cook steps you through the building of a `LogisticRegression` model, which takes a comment as a string and classifies it as toxic or not.
-You can check out the ML code in [Cook's tutorial](https://www.kaggle.com/code/alexisbcook/exercise-identifying-bias-in-ai/notebook); my goal with you here is to focus on what makes identifying historical bias hard so that you aren't caught unaware when you build your own ML models.
+You can check out the ML code in Cook's tutorial.[^fn14] My goal with you here is to focus on what makes identifying historical bias hard so that you aren't caught unaware when you build your own ML models.

 From her snapshot of the entire data set, Cook's code pulls two example comments that illustrate toxic and not-toxic comments.
 I repeat below these two labeled comments: